rojberr/data-analytics-best-players/README.md.txt

 How to create database quickly?

-Install docker and run
+Install docker and run:
-$ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+> $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres , or use the docker-compose.yml file from this repository by running:
+> $ docker-compose up
+This will create container with postgres database.
+Credentials:
+user: postgres
+pass: example

+How to quickly fill it with data?
+I downloaded the .csv file and